This Easy Thanksgiving Menu Is Perfect for Wine Lovers

 Get the recipe: Mulled Riesling Punch

-Choosing the right wine can be tricky, especially when you're offering several dishes.
+Choosing the right wine for Thanksgiving can be tricky, especially when you're offering several dishes.
 But follow a few of our food-and-wine pairing tips and you'll surely have a successful sip: